cfrg/draft-irtf-cfrg-cpace/draft-irtf-cfrg-cpace.md

    - First gen\_str = generator\_string(G.DSI,PRS,CI,sid, H.s\_in\_bytes) is calculated using the input block size of the chosen hash function.

    - This string is then hashed to the required length gen\_str\_hash = H.hash(gen\_str, 2 \* G.field\_size\_bytes).
 Note that this
-     implies that the permissible output length H.maxb\_in\_bytes MUST BE larger or equal to twice the field size of the group
+     implies that the permissible output length H.maxb\_in\_bytes MUST be larger or equal to twice the field size of the group
      G for making a
      hash function suitable.